Privacy-Preserving Feature Selection with Fully Homomorphic Encryption: Introduction

+Consider a data set $D$ associated with a feature set $F$ and a class variable $C$, where all feature values $x(F_i)$ $(F_i\in F)$ and the corresponding class label $x(C)$ are defined for each data $x\in D$.
+In Table~\ref{fig1}, for example, we show a concrete example.
+Given a triple $(D,F,C)$, the feature selection problem is to find a minimal $F'\subseteq F$ that is relevant to the class $C$.
+The relevance of $F'$ is evaluated, for example, by $I(F';C)$, which measures the mutual information between $F'$ and $C$.
+On the other hand, $F'$ is minimal, if any proper subset of $F'$ is no longer consistent.

-To our knowledge, the most common method for finding features that characterize $C$ is to select features that show higher relevance in some statistical measure.
-The relevance of individual features can be estimated using statistical measures such as mutual information and Bayesian risk.
-For example, at the bottom row of Table~\ref{fig1}, the mutual information score $I(F_1,C)$ of each feature $F_i$ to class labels is described.
-We can see that $F_1$ is more relevant than $F_5$, since $I(F_1,C)>I(F_5,C)$.
-Based on the mutual information score, $F_1$ and $F_2$ of Table~\ref{fig1} will be selected to explain $C$.
-However, looking into $D$ more closely, we understand that $F_1$ and $F_2$ cannot determine $C$ uniquely.
-In fact, we find $x_2$ and $x_5$ with $x_2(F_1)=x_5(F_1)$ and $x_2(F_2)=x_5(F_2)$ whose class labels are different.
-On the other hand, we can also find the fact that $F_4$ and $F_5$ uniquely determine $C$ by the formula $C=F_4\oplus F_5$ while $I(F_4,C)= I(F_5,C) =0$ holds.
-Therefore, the traditional method based on relevance scores of individual features misses the right answer.
+To the best of our knowledge, the most common method for identifying favorable features is to choose features that show higher relevance in some statistical measure.
+Individual feature relevance can be estimated using statistical measures such as mutual information and Bayesian risk.
+For example, at the bottom row of Table~\ref{fig1}, the mutual information score $I(F_1;C)$ of each feature $F_i$ to class labels is described.
+We can see that $F_1$ is more important than $F_5$, because $I(F_1;C)>I(F_5;C)$. $F_1$ and $F_2$ of Table~\ref{fig1} will be chosen to explain $C$ based on the mutual information score.
+However, a closer examination of $D$ reveals that $F_1$ and $F_2$ cannot uniquely determine $C$.
+In fact, we find $x_2$ and $x_5$ with $x_2(F_1)=x_5(F_1)$ and $x_2(F_2)=x_5(F_2)$ but $x_2(C)\neq x_5(C)$.
+On the other hand, we can see that $F_4$ and $F_5$ uniquely determine $C$ using the formula $C=F_4\oplus F_5$ while $I(F_4;C)= I(F_5;C) =0$.
+As a result, the traditional method based on individual features relevance scores misses the right answer.

-This problem is well known as the problem of interacting features, which has been intensively studied in machine learning research.
-The literature describes a class of feature selection algorithms that can solve this problem, referred to as consistency-based feature selection~\cite{Shin2011,Shin2009,Zhao2007,Liu1998,Almuallim1994}.
-CWC (Combination of Weakest Components)~\cite{Shin2009} is the most simplest one of these consistency-based feature selection algorithms.
-CWC is the simplest of such consistency-based feature selection algorithms, and even though CWC uses the most rigorous measure, it shows one of the best performances in terms of accuracy as well as computational speed compared to other methods~\cite{Shin2017}.
+So we concentrate on the concept of consistency: $F'\subseteq F$ is called to be consistent if, for any $x,y\in D$, $x(F_i)=y(F_i)$ for all $F_i\in F'$ implies $x(C)=y(C)$.
+In machine learning research, consistency-based feature selection has received a lot of attention~\cite{Shin2011,Shin2009,Zhao2007,Liu1998,Almuallim1994}.
+CWC (Combination of Weakest Components)~\cite{Shin2009} is the simplest of such consistency-based feature selection algorithms, and even though CWC uses the most rigorous measure, it shows one of the best performances in terms of accuracy as well as computational speed compared to other methods~\cite{Shin2017}.